mopidy/mopidy-beets/README.rst

 #.
 Restart Mopidy.

 #.
+The Beets library is now accessible in the "browser" section of your Mopidy
-Searches in Mopidy will now return results from your Beets library.
+   client.
+Additionally searches in Mopidy return results from your Beets library.

 Proxy Configuration for OGG files (optional)
 --------------------------------------------

-You may want to configure an http proxy server in front of your beets installation.
+You may want to configure an http proxy server in front of your Beets plugin (not mopidy).
 Otherwise you could have problems with playing OGG files and other formats that require seeking (in technical terms: support for http "Range" requests is required for these files).